 - File proof of publication and proof of mailing “Notice of Petition to Administer Estate”

-- File proof of will, if required and check calendar notes at least two days before hearing
+- If required, file proof of will and check calendar notes at least two days before hearing

 - File Order for Probate and if required probate bond

-Letters of Administration issued – may be at the same time, or after filing order for probate.
+Letters of Administration issued – at the same time, or after filing order for probate.
 Now you are in a position to hire Harb & Co.

 Next 4 – 5 Months